AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 1. Click **Save** to enable the Apache Sling Referrer Filter Allow Empty.

 ## Creating a Digital Signage Experience in 5 minutes {#creating-a-digital-signage-experience-in-minutes}

 ### Creating an AEM Screens Project {#creating-project}

-The first step is creating a new AEM Screens project.
+The first step is to create an AEM Screens project.

 1. Navigate to your Adobe Experience Manager (AEM) instance and click **Screens**.
 Alternatively, you can navigate directly from `https://localhost:4502/screens.html/content/screens](https://localhost:4502/screens.html/content/screens`.